-We've documented 25 accessibility features for Boo! in the Controls, Getting Started, Reading, Navigation, Visual and Audio areas to aid enjoyment of the game for different players.
+We've documented 25 accessibility features for Boo!.
+Strongest in Visual and Getting Started but also has features in Controls, Reading, Navigation and Audio to reduce unintended barriers.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Boo! is a Halloween-themed puzzle game where you decorate pumpkins using cauldrons of coloured paint.
 The twist is that to create each design, you need to cover up different parts of the pumpkin using an assortment of items.
 The challenge is to apply the layers of paint in the correct order using the masking of each item to create the target design.
 It's unique and simple to grasp but takes a great deal of thought and experimentation to achieve each design.

 We've documented 5 accessibility features for Controls in Boo! which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.